SemAntony/design-system/README.md

 # 🧱 Design System

-#### Modular and expanded library of components created using Vite, Storybook and Typescript.
-Suitable for re-used UI elements in various projects.
+## Modular and expanded library of components created using Vite, Storybook and Typescript.
+Suitable for re-used UI elements in various projects

 ## 📚 Installation of the library